The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Yarn Weights

 There are two kinds of weights associated with yarn.
 One weight is measured in grams and ounces.
-That speaks to how much the yarn in an individual skein/ball weights.
-The other kind of weight is how thick a single strand of yarn is.
-This weight is represented on a scale from 0 – lace weight to 7 – jumbo, placing every yarn into a category.
-Worsted and bulky weight yarns are considered the best yarns for crochet beginners because they fall right in the middle of the list.
+That speaks to how much an individual skein/ball of yarn weighs.
+The other kind of weight is the thickness of a single strand of yarn.
+This weight is represented on a scale from 0 – Lace Weight to 7 – Jumbo, placing every yarn into a category.
+DK and worsted weight yarns are considered the best yarns for crochet beginners because they fall right in the middle of the list.

 The Craft Yarn Council is a magnificent resource for understanding yarn weights and their associated hook recommendations.
 Their handy guide on yarn weights also explains the different names of each category.
 For example, category 4 – worsted weight is also sometimes called “medium” or “aran”.